diggo16/PhpProject/documentation/TestCases.md

 - Error message

 ##Test case 1.10 Failed create new item with too long text
+Tried to create an item with too long text

 ###Input:
 - Add button is pushed